 It was while in England that Nilsson heard and recorded the Badfinger song "Without You."
 While the Badfinger version (on their 1970 album No Dice) stands on its own, there is no question that Nilsson's version was the definitive one.
 The emotional centerpiece of Nilsson Schmilsson, "Without You" deserved all its success.
 It topped the U.S. charts for four weeks and the U.K. Charts for five, selling well over one million copies and earning Nilsson his second Grammy.

-Nilsson Schmilsson spent nearly one year on the charts, reaching #3, going gold, and spawning two more hit singles, both penned by Nilsson: "Jump Into the Fire" and "Coconut."
-The hard-rocking "Jump Into the Fire," which today would be called "alternative," was a completely left-field choice for a follow-up to "Without You."
+Nilsson Schmilsson spent nearly one year on the charts, reaching #3, going gold, and spawning two more hit singles, both penned by Nilsson: "Jump into the Fire" and "Coconut."
+The hard-rocking "Jump into the Fire," which today would be called "alternative," was a completely left-field choice for a follow-up to "Without You."
 Fortunately, fans took it on its own merit and sent it up to #27.
 To this day, it is the only hit to feature a bass detuning.
-Nilsson, who later presented with the contrast between "Jump Into the Fire" and his earlier work, answered, "My earlier stuff had the same soul in it, only it was more subtle."
+Nilsson, who later presented with the contrast between "Jump into the Fire" and his earlier work, answered, "My earlier stuff had the same soul in it, only it was more subtle."

 Nilsson Schmilsson was still on the charts in July 1972 when the artist released his next album, Son of Schmilsson.
 RCA chose the single "Joy" to coincide with the release, not a wise move, as "Coconut" was still in the Top 40 and, moreover, "Joy" was not the most commercial song on the album.
 (It wasn't the least commercial one either; that honor forever goes to "You're Breaking My Heart.")
 The single missed the charts entirely.
 Fortunately, the label realized its mistake and quickly spun off the poppier tune "Spaceman."